filipe-silva/FireflyIII.Net/generated/docs/ObjectGroupsApi.md

 <a id="listpiggybankbyobjectgroup"></a>
 # **ListPiggyBankByObjectGroup**
-> PiggyBankArray ListPiggyBankByObjectGroup (int id, int? page = null)
+> PiggyBankArray ListPiggyBankByObjectGroup (string id, int? page = null)

 List all piggy banks related to the object group.